Cocoa production in Sri Lanka

 Cocoa (Theobroma cacao) production contributes to the national economy of Sri Lanka.
 It is grown in fairly dense shade and generally cultivated under coconut and rubber.
 Although cocoa production remains a source of revenue, it is no longer a main economic sector.
 The great part of cocoa cultivation occurs in the Matale, Kandy, Badulla, Kurunegala, Kegalle and Monaragala districts.
 The first cocoa plants were introduced to the country in 1819.
 Recent years cocoa production has increased by nearly $22.6 million (2015).

 In 2019, the country ranked 30th of the largest cocoa producers in the world.
 Cocoa production was at 1,499 t from an area of 2,000 ha, at a yield rate of 7,499 hg/ha.
 In other lands shade crop such as Dadap are used.
 Out of two cocoa varieties, viz.
 Forastero and Criollo, the former is more widely grown although the quality of Criollo is better.

-The first cocoa plants introduce to Ceylon in early 1890.
-British established the first cocoa plantation in Nalanda, Matale district.
-Cocoa was cultivation in about 30,000 acre in 1960.
+Cocoa was introduced to Ceylon around 1834 from Trinidad, by the Ceylon governor Robert Wilmot-Horton and for decades, production remained limited.
+Annual exports increased dramatically in the years between 1875 and 1914, going from half a ton to 3,500.
+As of 1960, cultivation reached around 30,000 acre.
 Cocoa is mostly cultivated in the Central, Uva, North Central and Sabaragamuwa Provinces.
 Around the 300 plants per acre could be planted at a spacing of 10x14 in.
 Cocoa can be picked from the fourth year.
 The main crop is obtained from October to January, with a smaller crop in May to July.
 Yields vary from 100-200 kg per ha under the heavy shade.
 With minimum shade, the yield could go up to 500 kg/ha.
 A number of diseases, viz. stem canker, pod-rot and swollen shoot tend to decrease yields.
 The helopeltis bug is the most serious pest and it attacks the pods causing a considerable yield loss.